SirLynix/obs-kinect/README.md

 Since 0.2 there's also a "Body" filter which uses the body informations from Kinect (basically Kinect tries to identifies pixels associated with a human being), which can filter you out even if you move away from the sensor.

 Since the depth and body maps provided by Kinect have lower resolution than the color map, the raw effect looks kinda harsh.
 Fortunately this plugin also provide a real-time blur improving the effect.

+Since 0.3, Body and depth filter can be combined with "Body + depth" or "Body within depth" green screen types.
+Kinect v1 dedicated background removal (Microsoft background removal) is also supported.

+## Why do nothing shows up when I enable body green-screen type?

+Body filtering is based on body data from Kinect, which means Kinect has to recognize your body first.

+Kinect v2 does that kinda well but v1 may struggle at the beginning, try to move away from your Kinect to let it see your whole body and then come back.

+## I have to get really far away from the Kinect for the green screen to work!

+Kinect v1 depth range is about 80-400cm in front of it, but you can enable near mode to bring it to 40-200cm

+Kinect v2 depth range is about 50-500cm in front of it.

+This range is a physical limitation, there's not much I can do about it.

+## (KinectV1) Having both a color and a infrared source at the same time doesn't seem to work, my color source look weird

+This is a limitation of the Kinect v1, infrared replaces the color stream which mean it cannot be displayed at the same time as color.

+Kinect v2 doesn't have this limitation.

+## Can I have multiple Kinect source at the same time?

+Yes!

+Since 0.3, Kinect devices are only polled once, no matter how many sources you have.
+This means you can have as many Kinect sources for the price of one per device.

+However, greenscreen processing is done on a per-source basis.

 ## Why do I have some "transparency shadow" around me/my hands?